eaasi/user-handbook/source/guide/architecture.rst

 Emulators
 =========
 EaaS relies on several open source projects to actually perform emulation and virtualization.
-Containerized emulators can be added to an EaaSI installation to expand the platform's compatibility (using the Import Container feature).
+Containerized emulators can be added to an EaaSI installation to expand the platform's compatibility (using the "Emulators" page - details forthcoming).
 The full list of Dockerized emulators prepared by the EaaS development team is located and will be updated on their `public GitLab repository <https://gitlab.com/emulation-as-a-service/emulators>`_, but immediately available for the EaaSI network are:

 - `Basilisk II <https://basilisk.cebix.net/>`_
     68k series Mac emulation